cliosight/Docs/README.md

 A report can be embedded using a URL in the format:
 **https://app.cliosight.com/app/reports/68/show?noNavbar=true**

-### Example of a Meeting app Report ###
+### Example of a Report ###

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>

-## Using Report data in Jupyter Notebook <a name="jupyter"></a>
+## Using Reports in Jupyter Notebook <a name="jupyter"></a>
-Testing machine learning models involve analysis with python using datasets from various sources like Kaggle that are downloaded as CSV files.
-The result in then plotted on a graph using libraries like matplotlib, seaborn and others.
-Reports can serve as an input for such analysis and visualization tasks and the resultant datasets can be pushed to different datasources from the same source code.
-Forms, reports and dashboards can be created instantly through APIs that return a link to the widget.
+Testing and training machine learning models is possible with basic python coding using datasets from various sources like Kaggle that are downloaded as CSV files.
+Different datasets can be proccessed, split and merged together.
+These are however stored locally on the machine where Jupyter is installed.
+The result of analysis tasks can be plotted on a graph using libraries like matplotlib, seaborn and others.
+Reports from diffrent datasoutces of one or more Cliosight accounts can serve as an alternative for such analysis and visualization.
+The resultant datasets of subsequent operations performed can be pushed back to various datasources from the same source code.

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.